Greg0109/ForwardNotifier/README.md

 On iOS you only need to have ForwardNotifier installed on both devices!

 Notifications can be disabled when device is unlocked.

+# Crossplatform Server Setup for the Receiver

+To install the crossplatform server, you only need to install the provided Autoinstall packages.
+These installers will check and install all necessary dependencies for this program to work.
+Follow the instructions for each specific OS down below:

+[MacOS](Insert link here).
+Place the script anywhere you want on your Mac and launch it on terminal, like so "./ForwardNotifierInstaller" (Do not use sudo).
+[Windows](Insert link here).
+Execute it as administrator as you would any other program [Linux](Inster link here).
+Place the script anywhere you want on your Linux machine and launch it on terminal, like so "sudo ./ForwardNotifierInstaller" (please, use sudo).

+If there's a "permissions error" while trying to use the MacOS or Linux tool, give the script permissions by using "chmod +x ForwardNotifierInstaller" in terminal on the same directory as the script.

 # Where to find user and hostname